 And then Tom happened.

-But first the back story!
-During 2015 my husband and I have been coaching the World Race Fusion Squad.
+I have to back up a bit: During 2015 my husband and I have been coaching the World Race Fusion Squad.
 This is a squad of 23 Racers who embarked on an 11 month/11 country mission trip back in January.
-Every few months we jet to wherever the heck they are for their debrief.
+Every few months we jet to wherever they are for their debrief.

 A debrief is where we spend 4-5 days simply encouraging each of the Racers via hanging out, drinking coffee, hugging, laughing, listening, crying, talking–you get the idea.
 It’s a great job.